-Initially, dismissal of your viewpoint is likely to evoke a bit of anxiety.
+Initially, another's dismissal of your viewpoint is likely to evoke a bit of anxiety.
 If it continues, being ignored or negated probably will engender irritation and eventually even anger.
 Consistently being ignored by someone of import to you also can invite depression.
-Depression is a disorder of power.
-If what you say is not being taken seriously, you will feel dis-empowered.
+Depression is, in some instances, a disorder of power.
+If what you say is not being taken seriously, you will likely feel disempowered.

 Because of confirmation bias, people tend to listen to people who express opinions that are similar to theirs.
-Politics particularly brings out this unfortunate reality.
-People with left-wing political assumptions, for instance, tune in to MSNBC which feeds them further information that supports their prior beliefs.
-People with right-wing political assumptions watch Fox News.
-Neither group's adherents will tend to listen to the other group's newscasters.
-And if they do, the listeners will be more likely to disparage than to take seriously what they hear.
+Politics, in particular, brings out this unfortunate reality.
+People with left-wing political assumptions, for instance, may be much more likely to tune in to MSNBC, which may feed them further information that supports their prior beliefs.
+People with right-wing political assumptions, on the other hand, may be much more likely to watch Fox News.
+Neither group's adherents will tend to listen to the other group's newscasters—and if they do, they may be more likely to disparage than to take seriously what they hear.

-Cognitive dissonance plays a role here too.
+Cognitive dissonance plays a role here, too.
 If you like someone, you are likely to be interested in hearing their perspectives.
 If you are angry at someone, your knee-jerk reaction is likely to be to reject what they say as wrong, unimportant, or otherwise not worth listening to.
-That is, we take in information if data, or the giver, feels consonant with how we feel either about the speaker or about the issue.
+In other words, we take in information if it feels consonant with how we feel, either about the speaker or about the issue itself.

-2. S/he doesn't listen to me because of narcissism.
+2. S/he doesn't listen to you because of narcissism.

-The essence of a narcissistic way of being in the word is a stance of "I know best" so "Your perspective is not worth listening to."
-This all-about-me and I'm-always-right stance leads individuals with narcissistic tendencies to do lots of talking with quite minimal listening.
-When they do listen, they listen to dismiss or show what's wrong with what others say instead of to take in new information.
+The essence of narcissistic tendencies is a stance of "I know best—thus, others' perspectives are not worth listening to."
+These all-about-me and I'm-always-right stances lead individuals with narcissistic tendencies to do a lot of talking with minimal listening.
+When they do listen, they typically do so only to dismiss or show what's wrong with what others say, rather than to take in new information.

-The worst listener I ever have encountered in my clinical practice turned out to have been a highly successful professional athlete.
-His sport was baseball.
+The worst listener I personally have ever encountered in my clinical practice turned out to be a highly successful professional baseball player.
 Guess what position he played?
 He was a pitcher.
 He believed in throwing but not in catching.
-Mr. Pitcher tossed out information to people, and had little to no interest in hearing what others, and especially his wife, had to say —unless it was praise or other positive input about how great he was.
+Mr. Pitcher tossed out information to people, but had little to no interest in hearing what others (especially his wife) had to say in response—unless it was praise or other positive input about how great he was.